Twasi/twasi-docs/docs/home.md

 ## History

-The Twasi-Project was started in Juny 2016 by Blechkelle aka.
+The Twasi-Project was started in June 2016 by Blechkelle aka.
 Jeff after the "Twats"-Chatbot developed by MrKrisKrisu was shut down.
-After a closed beta Twasi's first version started an open beta version that failed due to too many users using the bot.
-Later Twasi was rewritten as Twasi-Core built by a modular system to offer more flexibility.
+After a closed beta, Twasi's first version started an open beta version that failed due to too many users using the bot.
+Later Twasi was rewritten as Twasi-Core, built by a modular system to offer more flexibility.